python/cpython/Doc/library/importlib.rst

 --------------

 Introduction
 ------------

-The purpose of the :mod:`importlib` package is two-fold.
-One is to provide the implementation of the :keyword:`import` statement (and thus, by extension, the :func:`__import__` function) in Python source code.
+The purpose of the :mod:`importlib` package is three-fold.

+One is to provide the
+implementation of the :keyword:`import` statement (and thus, by extension, the :func:`__import__` function) in Python source code.
 This provides an implementation of :keyword:`!import` which is portable to any Python